 Our Safe Routes Philly program worked intensively with the School District of Philadelphia to encourage bicycling and walking to school.
 During the program’s first two years, 50,000 students received our bicycle and pedestrian safety lessons.

 With the backing of the William Penn Foundation, we helped found The Circuit Coalition, a collaboration of non-profit organizations, foundations, and agencies working to advance completion of a connected network of trails – The Circuit Trails – across the Greater Philadelphia region.

-When the Philadelphia Parking Authority removed coin parking meters in its conversion to multiple-spot meters, it jeopardized a lot of bike parking.
+When the Philadelphia Parking Authority removed coin parking meters during its conversion to payment kiosks, it jeopardized a lot of bike parking.
 In our 2008 report we had proposed converting the retired meters into back racks.
 With our encouragement, the City and Parking Authority collaborated on the installation of over 1500 bike rack conversion kits in Center City and University City.

 In 2003 the Bicycle Coalition got involved in the design process of the Scudder Falls during the earliest part of the design phase with the main objective to include a bicycle and pedestrian pathway on the new Scudder Falls Bridge.
-After much uncertainty and discussion the Delawware Joint Toll Bridge Commission adopted the option to include the walkway in the new design of the bridge which could begin construction in 2016.
+After much uncertainty and discussion, the Delaware Joint Toll Bridge Commission adopted the option to include the walkway in the new design of the bridge, which eventually began construction in 2016.

-As a result of the exponential increase Philadelphia’s cycle commuting, we worked with the City of Philadelphia to pilot buffered bike lanes on Spruce and Pine Streets.
+As a result of the exponential growth in Philadelphia’s cycle commuting, we worked with the City of Philadelphia to pilot buffered bike lanes on Spruce and Pine Streets.
 The lanes were installed on a trial basis in 2009 and the City recommends they be made permanent in 2010.